rufex/kindle-clippings/README.md

 ### How to use it

-You would need a YAML file called "config_kindle_highlights.yml", with the next structure:
+You would need a YAML file called "config_kindle_highlights.yml", with the following structure:

 ```
 Paths:
-  bookshelf: { path to directory where you are storing your generated TXTs }
+  bookshelf: { full path to directory where you are storing your generated TXTs }
-  input_folder: "input_files"
+  input_folder: { relative folder path }
-  output_folder: "output_files"
+  output_folder: { relative folder path }
-  log_file: "log_files/log_file_exported.txt"
+  log_file: { relative log file path }
 ```

 Place your TXT exported from your Kindle in the input folder.
 After that, you can run your script from the your terminal.
 You will see a list of all the files that can be generated.
 And you will need to enter one option to proceed.